Thanos6988/Cryptocurrency-Historical-Prices-Data-Analysis/README.md

-# Cryptocurrency Historical Prices Data Analysis
+# Cryptocurrency Historical Prices Correlation Analysis

-In this project we clean our cryptocurrency historical price data and we calculate correlations among their features.
+In this project we clean our cryptocurrency historical prices data and we then calculate correlations among their features.